How to Fit Guttering and Down Pipes

 FAQs

 Gutters become blocked by debris such as twigs and leaves that fall from trees.
 This is most common during the Autumn months.
-The debris becomes saturated in water, and this steps rainwater from flowing freely through the gutters.
+The debris becomes saturated in water, and this stops rainwater from flowing freely through the gutters.

 Regular cleaning of your gutters is the best way to avoid blockages or leaks.
 It is recommended that you clean your gutters once per year.
 If you are situated in an area with a lot of trees, it would be better to clean your gutters every six months.